satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 our proposed system (e.g., Frontiers, BioMed Central).
 Initially some of the ideas from of our proposed system could be implemented as part of the post-publication system.
-As scientists gain familiarity and journals gain experience with these aspects of the system, t
+As scientists gain familiarity and journals gain experience with these aspects of the system, they can be refined and improved.

 Example in practice